Brunnian exotic surface links in the 4-ball: Introduction

 \section{Introduction}

-One of the motivating principles of 4-dimensional topology is to understand exotic phenomena, namely differences between the smooth and topological categories.
-This paper is concerned with exotic behavior exhibited by surfaces in 4-manifolds, which we interpret in the strongest possible sense: we say that two smooth, properly embedded surfaces $\Sigma$ and $\Sigma'$ in a 4-manifold form an \emph{exotic pair} if they are topologically ambiently isotopic rel.~boundary but are not smoothly equivalent, meaning that there is no ambient diffeomorphism carrying $\Sigma$ to $\Sigma'$.
+We construct exotic pairs of surface links in the 4-ball where every sublink is smoothly trivial.
+A \emph{surface link} is a smooth, oriented, properly embedded, 2--dimensional submanifold $\Sigma \subseteq B^4$ whose connected components $\Sigma_i$ each have exactly one boundary component, which lies in $S^3$.
+When~$\Sigma$ is connected, it is called a \emph{surface knot}.
+If each component $\Sigma_i$ is a disk, we say that $\Sigma$ is a \emph{disk link} (or \emph{disk knot}, in the connected case).
+We will say that two surface links $\Sigma$ and $\Sigma'$ with $\partial \Sigma = \partial \Sigma'$ form an \emph{exotic pair} if they are topologically ambiently isotopic rel.~boundary, but there is no ambient diffeomorphism of $W$ carrying $\Sigma$ to $\Sigma'$.

-Though exotic behavior is well-studied for closed surfaces, even the following basic question remains open: \textit{are there exotic closed, orientable surfaces in $S^4$?} In contrast, exotic pairs of orientable surfaces have been constructed in many 4--manifolds $X$ with $b_2(X)>0$; see e.g.\ the foundational paper by Fintushel--Stern \cite{fintushelstern}.
+A fundamental open question in the study of surfaces in 4-manifolds asks whether there exists an orientable, exotic pair of surfaces in $S^4$.
+Exotic pairs of orientable surfaces have been constructed in many other 4--manifolds $X$ with $b_2(X)>0$; see e.g.\ the foundational paper by Fintushel--Stern \cite{fintushelstern}.
 In a related vein, $S^4$ is known to contain exotic nonorientable surfaces \cite{KreckNonorient}.
-However, all these results rely on the topology of the ambient $4$--manifold or nonorientability of the surfaces in an essential way.
+However, these results rely on the topology of the ambient $4$--manifold or nonorientability of the surfaces in an essential way, such as to support the use of gauge-theoretic invariants.

-To detect exotic phenomena, it can be helpful to work in the relative setting.
-This motivates the study of properly embedded surfaces.
-The first constructions of exotic surface knots in $B^4$ appeared nearly simultaneously in papers of Juh\'asz--Miller--Zemke \cite{JuhaszMillerZemke} and Hayden \cite{Hayden}, using significantly different techniques.
-Hayden constructed, for every $g \geq 0$, exotic pairs of properly embedded genus $g$ surfaces, while Juh\'asz--Miller--Zemke exhibited an infinite family of properly embedded genus $g\ge 1$ surfaces, any two of which form an exotic pair.
-The main objects of study in the relative setting are surface links.

-\begin{definition} A \emph{surface link} is a smooth, oriented, properly embedded, 2--dimensional submanifold $\Sigma \subseteq B^4$ whose connected components $\Sigma_i$ each have exactly one boundary component in $S^3$.
-When $\Sigma$ is connected, it is called a \emph{surface knot}.
-If each component $\Sigma_i$ is a disk, we say that $\Sigma$ is a \emph{disk link} (or \emph{disk knot}, in the connected case).
-A surface link $\Sigma$ is \emph{unlinked} if $\partial \Sigma$ is an unlink in $S^3$ and $\Sigma$ is smoothly ambiently isotopic to a Seifert surface for the unlink. \end{definition}

-In this language, Hayden produced exotic pairs of disk and surface knots, and Juh\'asz--Miller--Zemke found an infinite family of pairwise exotic surface knots.
-We extend these results to study exotic linking of surfaces $B^4$.
-To highlight how linking plays an important role for exotic surfaces, we study a particularly delicate class of surfaces.